kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-cut.md

 ```

 Note that this sample request was sent to a bootstrap node for the Kadena public blockchain, so the `origin` is `null`.
-If you want to publish a cut, you must send the request to a Chainweb node that return a value for the `origin` property.
+If you want to publish a cut, you must send the request to a Chainweb node that returns a value for the `origin` property.

 ## Publish a cut